amift/codeigniter-captcha/README.md

 This is a fork of Cory LaViska's simple, highly readable PHP captcha: https://github.com/claviska/simple-php-captcha

-This code is changed based on codeigniter-simple-php-captcha https://github.com/eblanshey/codeigniter-simple-php-captcha
+This code is changed based on codeigniter-simple-php-captcha https://github.com/eblanshey/codeigniter-simple-php-captcha, libraries is newest version of simple-php-captcha

 This is the exact same script, modified to work with the CodeIgniter PHP framework.